Information about how Derwen College approaches teaching young people with special educational needs

 All teachers have teacher training qualifications level 4 or above and vocational specific qualifications.

 The college uses a robust annual staff appraisal system.
 For teaching and learning staff this is linked to an annual graded teaching observation and development of a personal CPD Action Plan.
-For care support staff appraisal is supported by regular supervisions.

 The following teams are in place to support excellence in teaching and learning across the curriculum: